jgsiqueira/python_utils/README.md

 # python_utils

-Useful reusable codes developed in python.
+Useful reusable codes developed in python:

-`sheets.py`: methods to read or write from google sheets `email.py`: methods to send email through gmail
+* `sheets.py`: Read or write from google sheets
+* `email.py`: Send email through gmail
+* `facebook.py`: Scrapper to get the best posts from a Facebook page